nickpoison/nickpoison.github.io/rissues.md

 where   $\alpha =  \beta (1-\phi)$.

 &#128054;  S-PLUS didn't address the possibility that a time series would have drift.
-The R folks continued that mistake (mistakes propagate) because signal processing was an after-thought in S-PLUS that propagated to R.
+The R folks continued that mistake (mistakes propagate) because signal processing was an after-thought in S-PLUS that propagated to R.   This oversight is easy to correct, why it isn't  corrected is a mystery.

 &#127881; The bottom line here is, if you wanna be happy for the rest of your life, don't use Vanilla R for time series analysis.
 Instead, reach for a package like [astsa](https://github.com/nickpoison/astsa)  that will set you free.  &#127882;